devthushara/ridexhub.github.io/README.md

-# 🏍️ RidexHub.com — Discover Sri Lanka on Two Wheels
+# 🏍️ RIDE X HUB — Discover Sri Lanka on Two Wheels

-**RidexHub** is a modern, minimalist, and responsive web experience designed for adventurous travelers who want to explore Sri Lanka by motorbike.
+**RIDE X HUB** is a modern, minimalist, and responsive web experience designed for adventurous travelers who want to explore Sri Lanka by motorbike.
-Built with **Tailwind CSS** and a focus on **clean UX, timeless design, and mobile-first performance**, this project showcases RidexHub’s identity as a trusted bike rental brand for tourists.
+Built with **Tailwind CSS** and a focus on **clean UX, timeless design, and mobile-first performance**, this project showcases RIDE X HUB’s identity as a trusted bike rental brand for tourists.

 ---

 ## 🌏 Overview

-RidexHub.com is a **single-page website** with an accompanying **blog template** for travel stories and trip guides.
+This repository powers the **RIDE X HUB** single-page website with an accompanying **blog template** for travel stories and trip guides.
 It blends **adventure tourism** with **functional simplicity**, offering users a seamless way to browse bikes, read travel guides, and book directly via WhatsApp.

 **Key Goals**